-Vitamin B12 deficiency, also known as hypovitaminosis B12 or hypocobalaminaemia, is not uncommon, with potentially serious sequelae if not adequately treated.
+Vitamin B12 deficiency, also known as hypovitaminosis B12 or hypocobalaminemia, is not uncommon, with potentially serious sequelae if not adequately treated.

-Von Willebrand disease (vWD) is the most common inherited bleeding diathesis (easy bleeding).
+Von Willebrand disease (vWD) is the commonest inherited bleeding diathesis but may be acquired.

 Bruising and mucosal bleeding are typical presentations, but there is a spectrum of severity.
-The more residual vWF a patient has, the less severe the bleeding.
+The more residual von Willebrand factor (vWF) a patient has, the less severe the b...

-Waldenström macroglobulinemia, previously also known as lymphoplasmacytic lymphoma, is a type of B-cell lymphoma.
+Waldenström macroglobulinemia, also known as lymphoplasmacytic lymphoma (LPL), is a type of B-cell lymphoma.

 The Wells criteria for pulmonary embolism is a risk stratification score and clinical decision rule to estimate the probability for acute pulmonary embolism (PE) in patients in which history and examination suggests acute PE is a diagnostic possibility.
 It provides a pre-test probability which, ...

-Wiskott-Aldrich syndrome (WAS) is a rare immunodeficiency disease with a characteristic phenotype that includes:
+Wiskott-Aldrich syndrome (WAS) is a rare immunodeficiency disease.